abpframework/abp/docs/en/cli/index.md

   * **`app`**: Application template.
 Additional options:
     * `--ui` or `-u`: Specifies the UI framework.
 Default framework is `mvc`.
 Available frameworks:
       * `mvc`: ASP.NET Core MVC.
 There are some additional options for this template:
         * `--tiered`: Creates a tiered solution where Web and Http API layers are physically separated.
-If not specified, it creates a layered solution which is less complex and suitable for most scenarios. (*Available for* ***Team*** *or higher licenses*)
+If not specified, it creates a layered solution which is less complex and suitable for most scenarios. (*Available for* ***Personal*** *or higher licenses*)
       * `angular`: Angular UI.
 There are some additional options for this template:
         * `--tiered`: The Auth Server project comes as a separate project and runs at a different endpoint.
 It separates the Auth Server from the API Host application.
-If not specified, you will have a single endpoint in the server side. (*Available for* ***Team*** *or higher licenses*)
+If not specified, you will have a single endpoint in the server side. (*Available for* ***Personal*** *or higher licenses*)
         * `--pwa`: Specifies the project as Progressive Web Application.
       * `blazor`: Blazor UI.
 There are some additional options for this template:
         * `--tiered`The Auth Server project comes as a separate project and runs at a different endpoint.
 It separates the Auth Server from the API Host application.
-If not specified, you will have a single endpoint in the server side. (*Available for* ***Team*** *or higher licenses*)
+If not specified, you will have a single endpoint in the server side. (*Available for* ***Personal*** *or higher licenses*)
         * `--pwa`: Specifies the project as Progressive Web Application.
       * `blazor-server`: Blazor Server UI.
 There are some additional options for this template:
         * `--tiered`: The Auth Server and the API Host project comes as separate projects and run at different endpoints.
 It has 3 startup projects: *HttpApi.Host*, *AuthServer* and *Blazor* and and each runs on different endpoints.
-If not specified, you will have a single endpoint for your web project. (*Available for* ***Team*** *or higher licenses*)
+If not specified, you will have a single endpoint for your web project. (*Available for* ***Personal*** *or higher licenses*)
       * `maui-blazor`: Blazor Maui UI (*Available for* ***Personal*** *or higher licenses*).
 There are some additional options for this template:
         * `--tiered`: The Auth Server and the API Host project comes as separate projects and run at different endpoints.
 It has 3 startup projects: *HttpApi.Host*, *AuthServer* and *Blazor* and and each runs on different endpoints.
 If not specified, you will have a single endpoint for your web project.
       * `no-ui`: Without UI.
 No front-end layer will be created.
 There are some additional options for this template:
         * `--tiered`: The Auth Server project comes as a separate project and runs at a different endpoint.
 It separates the Auth Server from the API Host application.
-If not specified, you will have a single endpoint in the server side. (*Available for* ***Team*** *or higher licenses*)
+If not specified, you will have a single endpoint in the server side. (*Available for* ***Personal*** *or higher licenses*)
     * `--mobile` or `-m`: Specifies the mobile application framework.
 Default value is `react-native`.
 Available frameworks:
       * `none`: Without any mobile application.
       * `react-native`: React Native.